 As a free gift for subscribing, you’ll receive flora and fauna coloring pages whenever a new set is released!
 (If that’s not your thing, maybe your children or grandchildren will appreciate these freebies!)

 What’s Coming up Next on Rachel’s Wild Plants Blog (updated for Spring 2021)

-Our edible and medicinal plants blog will be featuring a new edible and medicinal plant every Friday – willow coming up next (9/18)!
+Our edible and medicinal plants blog will be featuring a new edible and medicinal plant every Friday – white water lily coming up April 2nd!